originell/sorl-watermark/README.md

   Default is `0` (opaque).

 * `THUMBNAIL_WATERMARK_POSITION`
   Specifies the position of the watermark.
-You can either pass this a gravity like
+You can specify the position with a pair of padding values (in pixels) Ex.
+"20 20" will place watermark near the left-top corner, "-20 -20" - near the right-bottom corner.
+Either you can specify the position as:

       * "north"
       * "south"